Certified dimension reduction in nonlinear Bayesian inverse problems: Numerical illustration

 \subsubsection{Demonstration of Algorithm \ref{algo:iter_algo}}

 Now we demonstrate the iterative procedure given in Algorithm \ref{algo:iter_algo} for constructing projectors and posterior approximations.
 In this exercise, we approximate the conditional expectation using the prior mean option ($Y_1 = m$).
-For each iteration $l$, the rank of the projector, the reconstruction error $\mathcal{R}_{\Gamma}(P_r^{(l)},H)$, and the KL divergence from the posterior measure $\nu$ to the resulting approximation $\hat\nu_r^{(l)}$, are shown in Figure \ref{fig:gomos_iter}.
+For each iteration $l$, the rank of the projector, the reconstruction error $\mathcal{R}_{\Gamma}(P_r^{(l)},\widehat{H}_\text{ref})$, and the KL divergence from the posterior measure $\nu$ to the resulting approximation $\hat\nu_r^{(l)}$, are shown in Figure \ref{fig:gomos_iter}.
 The left column of Figure \ref{fig:gomos_iter} illustrates the iterative procedure where the error threshold $\varepsilon = 10^{-2}$ is used to determine the rank of the projector in each iteration.
 Here we also set the maximum rank of the projector to be $r_{\rm max} = 40$.
 The right column of Figure \ref{fig:gomos_iter} shows a fixed-rank variant of the iterative procedure.
 In this variant, the rank of the projector is held constant at $r=30$.
+In both cases, we use the adaptive MALA algorithm \cite{atchade2006adaptive} to draw samples from the $r$-dimensional distribution $\widehat{\nu}_r^{(l)}$ at each iteration.
+This choice is incidental; any other standard MCMC algorithm could have been used instead.

 The iterative procedure appears to be effective in approximating the posterior.
 When the rank of the projector is dynamically adjusted (left column of Figure \ref{fig:gomos_iter}), the iterative procedure achieves the desired level of accuracy within the first two iterations; then the rank of the projector, the reconstruction error, and the KL divergence are stabilized in later iterations.
 When the rank of the projector is fixed (right column of Figure \ref{fig:gomos_iter}), the KL divergence decays significantly in the first two iterations, and then is stabilized in later iterations.